-Federal Home Loan Bank (FHLB) Disability Initiatives – assists in the development of affordable housing for low-to-moderate income households through providing down payment assistance grants.
+Federal Home Loan Bank (FHLB) Disability Initiatives – assists in the development of affordable housing for very low to low income households through providing down payment assistance grants.

 Comprehensive Housing Counseling - A certified housing counseling agency, IDS provides education and counseling to include homebuyer education classes to consumers across the state.